 If you do point your web reader at a name space URI anyway, you will usually find a document specifying the semantics and syntax of the vocabulary.

-The value is required to be unique in the file.
+value is required to be unique in the file.
+Note: Some vocabularies

 The (natural) language of the content of the element the attribute belongs to.
-The value should be a registered languaga code.
+The value should be a registered language code.

 An URI to use as the base when resolving relative URIs in the content of the element the attribute belongs to (regardless of link semantics).
 The value should be an URI.

-the content of the element the attribute belongs to.
-The value should
+content of the element the attribute belongs to.
+The value should be

 Wether an xml file is correct or incorrect is a question that can be asked on serveral levels.
 On the most semantic level —wether the information given in the file is correct— correctnes obviously isn’t easily validated (those theoretically inclined is referred to Gödel’s incompleteness theorems).
 Luckily, there are also some correctness criteria that are easily formalized.